 First Nations Family Advocate Office

-The Assembly of Manitoba Chiefs opened the First Nations Family Advocate Office (FNFAO) on June 1, 2015.
-The office opened in ceremony with the office gifted the name “Abinoojiyak Bigiiwewag,” which translates to “Our Children are Coming Home.”
+The First Nations Family Advocate Office (FNFAO) was established by the Assembly of Manitoba Chiefs on June 1, 2015.
+The office received the name “Abinoojiyak Bigiiwewag,” meaning “Our Children are Coming Home,” during a ceremonial opening.

 In the province of Manitoba, there are approximately 12,000 children under the care of Child and Family Services (CFS), and a significant 90 percent of them are Indigenous.
 These alarming numbers can be attributed to the devastating impacts of Indian Residential Schools and the 60s Scoop, which has caused immense harm to individuals, families, and communities.

 Recognizing the urgent need to address the crisis of Indigenous children in CFS care, First Nations families and children involved with the CFS system expressed a strong desire for solutions.
 In May 2014, community engagement events were held in Winnipeg and Thompson, Manitoba, where several hundred community members shared their personal experiences with the CFS system.
 These stories shed light on the challenges faced while navigating the system and the systemic shortcomings in ensuring fairness and justice.